ImSingee/Notes/pages/Readwise___Highlights___Transforms • CSS for JavaScript Developers.md

 - elements are flattened into a texture.
 All of these transforms essentially treat our element like a flat image, warping and contorting it as you might in Photoshop. #Highlight #[[2022-06-25]]
 - The turn unit represents how many turns the element should make.
 1 turn is equal to 360 degrees. #Highlight #[[2022-06-25]]
 - Every element has an origin, the anchor that the transform functions execute from. #Highlight #[[2022-06-25]]
+- The transform functions are applied from right to left, like composition in functional programming. #Highlight #[[2022-12-17]]
 - One common gotcha with transforms is that they don't work with inline elements in Flow layout. #Highlight #[[2022-06-25]]